Iraqi Family Identifies Their Son As ISIS Teen At Center Of Navy War Crimes Trial

 They had been told by someone who knew Khaled that he had died while fighting but were never able to confirm it.

-"A friend of his came from Mosul to my door to tell me he was killed in an airstrike," says Naser, when asked what he thought had happened to Khaled.
+"A friend of his came from Mosul to my door to tell me he was killed in an airstrike," Naser says when asked what he thought had happened to Khaled.
 "I asked him, 'What is the proof?
 Please bring me his phone, or ID or some clothing,' and he never came back."

-But he was actually captured in Mosul, according to an Iraqi commander interviewed by Navy investigators.
+But Khaled was actually captured in Mosul, according to an Iraqi commander interviewed by Navy investigators.
 Maj.
 Gen. Abbas al-Jubouri, commander of Iraq's Emergency Response Division, which worked with the SEALS, said the teenager was the only survivor of a group of 30 ISIS fighters who had run out of food and ammunition.

 In the video, the teen is lying on the ground with his head thrown back and a bloody bandage around his leg.
 He is wearing a faded black tank top and is so thin, his arms look like sticks.
 Although he is sedated, according to court testimony, he is still lucid in his answers to questions shouted at him by the Iraqi state TV correspondent.

-He says he is 17 years old and joined ISIS because they praised him and told him he was doing a good job.
+He says he is 17 years old and joined ISIS because it praised him and told him he was doing a good job.
 He says his father didn't want him to join and beat him to keep him from pledging allegiance to the militant group.
-He gives his name as Ahmed — the name he apparently adopted after joining up to fight with them.
+He gives his name as Ahmed — the name he apparently adopted after joining up to fight.

 According to Facebook posts provided to NPR by his father from before and after he joined ISIS, Khaled changed his user name from "Khaled al-Madridi," after his favorite soccer team Real Madrid, to "Ahmed al-Shoura," a nom de guerre with the name of his hometown.

 After pledging allegiance, the teenager removed photos of soccer, a sport forbidden by the group near the end of its reign.
-The young ISIS fighter's "likes" featured a supporter's page for former Prime Minister Haider al-Abadi and several pages geared to young women — with photos of fashion and slogans such as "Nothing feels the same as waking up with the one you love" — typical fare for Iraqi teenagers forbidden from mingling with girls.
+The young ISIS fighter's "likes" featured a supporter's page for former Iraqi Prime Minister Haider al-Abadi and several pages geared to young women — with photos of fashion and slogans such as "Nothing feels the same as waking up with the one you love" — typical fare for Iraqi teenagers forbidden from mingling with girls.

-In their home, Naser's wife Fawzia Amin Ahmed, her hair covered in a rose-colored headscarf, sits down on their tiled living room floor to see the video.
+In their home, Naser's wife, Fawzia Amin Ahmed, her hair covered in a rose-colored headscarf, sits down on their tiled living room floor to see the video.
 She says she wants to know what happened to her son — the pampered first boy born after three girls.
 Her youngest daughter, 9, dressed in a pink dress, and a grandson, also 9, crowd around her to see it as well.

-"It's him," says Ahmed.
+"It's him," Ahmed says.
 "I recognize him from the way he looks and his voice."

 Naser again has a tear rolling down his cheek as he listens to his son's last words.
 His wife is almost expressionless.